 Hena Ashraf Attends UCLA and Wins Scholarship

-Hena Ashraf (SAC '08) will be entering UCLA's MFA in Film Directing program in September 2016.
+Hena Ashraf (SAC '08) entered UCLA's MFA in Film Directing program in September 2016.
 After graduating from UM, Ashraf moved to New York where she worked for various media institutions such as Black Public Media and the Tribeca Film Institute, amongst others.
 Her films, such as Small Delights (Best Emerging Filmmaker, Queens World Film Festival) feature characters whose multiple identities characterize them as outsiders and who thus struggle to fit in.
 These themes have been developed from her own personal experiences as a young Muslim woman growing up in the U.K. and America.
 Ashraf is also the 2016 recipient of The Farah Tahir Scholarship from the Islamic Scholarship Fund.
 Congratulations, Hena!

 2013 Alums' Film Opens Shorts Program at Rooftop Festival in NYC

 2013 SAC Alums Roddy Hyduk, Josh Buoy, and Meredith Finch -- of the Ann Arbor production company Snowday -- have created a film selected to open the shorts program at the Rooftop Film Festival in NYC (2016).